stefaneg/hgop2015/hgop-docs/jenkins-ci.md

 Running this project should open a new firefox window on your CentOs desktop.

 Grunt build and your ssh deployment script should now run without problems.

+Note that /usr/local/bin is not in Jenkins path by default, you'll have to add it to the path in order to be able to execute npm, bower and grunt.